1How to chose your surgeons?

 5Who will remove my stitches?

-6How long will it take to recover?
+6How long would it take to recover?

-The recovery period depends on the intervention.
+Convalescence period depends on the intervention.
 We reassure you that your surgeon will be communicating all the intricate details pertaining to your surgery.

 7Should I fast prior to the surgery?

-If your procedure requires surgery, you should not drink or eat for a minimum of 8 hours prior to the surgery.
+Yes, you should not drink or eat for a minimum of 8 hours prior to the surgery.

 8Should I fast prior to blood tests?